keylime/keylime-vagrant-ansible-tpm-emulator/docs/vagrant-setup-guide-fedora.md

 /root/keylime-dev/*
 ```

+## (DEVELOPMENT ONLY) Disable `ekcert` checking

+By default, Keylime checks for an `ekcert` as part of the tenant running.
+While important in production, this often isn't necessary for development, so to get Keylime working easily it's possible to disable these checks by changing the Keylime tenant config file at `/etc/keylime/tenant.conf`.

+Look for `require_ek_cert`.
+By default, it should be `True`; for development purposes ONLY, set it to `False`.

 ## Start Keylime

 From your local machine, **open 4 terminals** to run and monitor 4 different processes (verifier, registrar, agent, tenant).
 After you open each terminal, run the following commands on each one: